Noman Bashir: Early life and education

 After attending and securing his matriculation from the Army Burn Hall College in Abbottabad, Bashir was accepted to attend the Pakistan Naval Academy in 1971.

 He passed out in 1973, and gained commissioned as S-Lt. in the Naval Operations Branch.
-He was further trained at the Air Force Academy as a naval aviator, and joined the Naval Aviation as a combat helicopter pilot in 1975, and later qualified to fly the P3C Orion and various other aircraft in 1990s.
+He was further trained at the Pakistan Air Force Academy as a naval aviator, and joined the Pakistan Naval Air Arm as a combat helicopter pilot in 1975, and later qualified to fly the P3C Orion and various other aircraft in 1990s.

 His brother, Salman Bashir, is a diplomat and former Foreign Secretary at the Ministry of Foreign Affairs.

-After his combat pilot's training, Bashir was directed to attend the National Defence University in Islamabad where he studied at the Armed Forces War College (afwc).
-He graduated with MSc in War studies and briefly tenured the professorship at the Armed Forces War College (afwc) where he taught courses on topics involving the Strategic studies.
-He was later sent to the United Kingdom to attend the Royal College of Defence Studies (RCDS) where he focused towards the geo-strategic studies, eventually graduating with master's degree.
+After his combat pilot's training, Bashir was directed to attend the National Defence University in Islamabad where he studied at the Armed Forces War College (AFWC).
+He graduated with MSc in war studies and briefly lectured at AFWC, teaching courses on strategic studies.
+He was later sent to the United Kingdom to attend the Royal College of Defence Studies (RCDS) where he focused towards the geo-strategic studies, graduating with a master's degree.